Whether you are looking for fun and excitement, peace and relaxation, or some world-class sightseeing, you've come to the right place.

 Lasqueti Island to Poets Cove

-Easing back into civilization to Poets Cove in Bedwell Harbour on South Pender Island where you will enjoy unparalleled peace, tranquillity and elegance in the midst of incredible natural beauty.
+Easing back into civilization to Poets Cove in Bedwell Harbour on South Pender Island where you will enjoy unparalleled peace, tranquility and elegance in the midst of incredible natural beauty.
 Fuel up and allow for an early departure into dock on time 10AM

 Poets Cove to Sidney